hildebro/hildebro.github.io/index.md

 2018 - 2020 __Universität Hamburg__

-- (unfinished) Master's degree in computer science
+- Master's degree in computer science (did not complete in favor of joining the industry early)

 2014 - 2018 __Universität Hamburg__